-EMET Command Line Tool
+2.3 EMET Command Line Tool

-An alternative way to configure EMET is to use EMET\Conf.exe.
+An alternative way to configure EMET is to use EMET_Conf.exe.
 This command line utility can be found at the location where EMET is installed.
-Currently the command line tool does not allow to configure all EMET features.

 Running the EMET Command Line Tool without any arguments will display a usage screen including all currently supported application specific mitigations as well as the supported system mitigations.